 - From start to finish, LASIK takes approximately five to six minutes per eye.
 Hands down the most common question from patients during their LASIK procedure is something like: “You’re done already?”

-We hope that this list will be helpful to you or a loved one.
+We hope this list is helpful to you or a loved one.
 We know that facts are typically no magic wand for any of us in facing our fears.
 When my son was scared of boarding that plane, it was helpful for him to learn some facts about the safety of air travel – even as compared to the alternatives – to help him understand more and feel more comfortable.
 Ultimately, though, the knowledge that his parents who love him and care for him would be with him was the most help with his fears that day.

 To learn about your candidacy for LASIK and to receive transparent, easy-to-understand answers to your specific questions, either request us to contact you or give us a call 303.202.0669 to schedule your complimentary LASIK consultation at one of our convenient Denver locations.